Kansas Audio-Reader Network

-Audio-Reader is funded through public and private sources, and is run through the University of Kansas through KU's public radio station, KANU.
+Audio-Reader is funded through public and private sources, and is run through the University of Kansas (KU) through KU's public radio station, KANU.
 A staff of thirteen operate the service, supervising three hundred volunteers, who record materials at the on-campus office or through telephone headsets from their homes.
 In addition, the service has live broadcasts of daily newspapers, and some volunteers travel to theaters in the area to provide descriptions of theater performances.

 History

 Anne "Petey" Cerf, a Lawrence resident, began working in the mid-1960s to find a way to provide written materials for people unable to use standard print using radio, and hired Midwest Research Institute to determine the feasibility of such a project, originally focusing on using the same radio channels used by Muzak.
 MRI's report was discouraging, as was the reaction of a major organization for the blind, whose director told Ms. Cerf "The blind don't need a special radio service."
 On a visit to the Library of Congress, Cerf discovered that Stan Potter and Bob Watson, two amateur radio operators, had developed the first radio reading service, through Minnesota Public Radio in 1969.
 Cerf contacted Potter, and with his help, she worked to start a similar program in Kansas.
 Cerf presented the idea to the University of Kansas, offering to fund the first two years of its operation, provided the university would administer the program.
 KANU began operating Audio-Reader in 1971.

 Audio-Reader began its operation in the kitchen of KU's Sudler House in 1971.
 Shortly after that, the service was moved to a trailer outside of the house, where it remained for a number of years.
 During this period, volunteers recalled live broadcasts that were interrupted by heavy rainstorms or squirrels running along the tin roof of the trailer.
 By the late 1970s, Stan Potter and Audio-Reader director Rosie Hurwitz collaborated to create the Association of Radio Reading Services, which came to be known as the International Association of Audio Information Services (IAAIS) over time.
 Hurwitz also served as one of the two original presidents of the association, Stan Potter being the other original president.